Vogelmensch/scanner/paper/scanner-paper.typ

 ) <compare-and-fill>

-== Exactly one solution <iterate>
+== Iterate <iterate>

-How do we know whether we found a valid solution?
+To solve the problem, all we have to do now is applying `compare_and_fill` to all pairs of depths and sub-arrays iteratively until we found a solution, see @fill-loop.
+But how do we know whether we found a valid solution?
 Consider the call to `update_sensor_data` in @compare-and-fill.
 With this call, all relevant input values are being updated after an assignment of `FULL` to a cell.
 Thus, when a valid solution has been found, the entire input has to be zero.
 This is the exact condition we need to check in order to find a valid assignment.
-If, at one point, all cell-entries have been assigned to `FULL` or `EMPTY`, and simultaneously, not all inputs are zero, then the assignment that has been found is invalid.
+If, at one point, all cell-entries have been assigned to either `FULL` or `EMPTY`, and simultaneously, not all inputs are zero, then the assignment that has been found is invalid.

-To solve the problem, all we have to do now is applying `compare_and_fill` to all pairs of depths and sub-arrays iteratively until we found a solution, see @fill-loop.
-However, we are not guaranteed to find a solution just yet.
+ However, by simply calling `compare_and_fill` repeatedly, we are not guaranteed to find a solution.
 This is due to the fact that `compare_and_fill` does not guarantee to fill out all cells.
 At some point during the iteration, we may get stuck.

 This is where we introduce back our exhaustive search approach.
 Should we, at some point during the execution of @fill-loop, get stuck (i.e. no value has been altered during one iteration), we assign one cell of value `UNASSIGNED` by force, and then continue the loop. @search shows the relevant code: if, at some point during the execution of @fill-loop, the matrix does not change, and there are still `UNASSIGNED` cells left, we assign both values, `EMPTY` and `FULL`, to this cell sequentially.

 Notice line 10 of @search: As soon as we have to rely on exhaustive search, we are not guaranteed that a valid solution is unique.
 Thus, we have to
 1. Search among all possible assignments of `UNASSIGNED` variables, and
 2. Keep track how many solutions have been found.
+In @search, this is done with the `int`-valued variable `solutions_found`.
 We do not accept multiple solutions, which is why we immediately exit the program as soon as two solutions have been found.